boyac/pyGamgee/README.md

-# RAG-Based Question Answering System with Ollama and FAISS
+# RAG-Based Learning Assistant with Ollama and FAISS

 ## Description

-This project implements a Retrieval-Augmented Generation (RAG) based question answering system using the following technologies:
+This project implements a Retrieval-Augmented Generation (RAG) based question answering system designed to help students learn and prepare for the AICPA FAR (Financial Accounting & Reporting) exam.
+It leverages the following technologies:

-*   **Langchain:**  A framework for building applications powered by large language models (LLMs).
+*   **Langchain:** A powerful framework for building applications powered by large language models (LLMs).
-*   **Ollama:** A tool for running large language models locally.
+*   **Ollama:** Enables running large language models locally, ensuring privacy and offline access.
-*   **FAISS (Facebook AI Similarity Search):** A library for efficient similarity search and clustering of dense vectors.
+*   **FAISS (Facebook AI Similarity Search):** Provides efficient similarity search for quick retrieval of relevant information from study materials.
-*   **PyMuPDF (fitz):** A Python binding for MuPDF, used for reading and extracting text from PDF documents.
+*   **PyMuPDF (fitz):** Used for extracting text from PDF study notes and textbooks.
+*   **Gradio:** Creates an interactive chat interface for easy learning.

-The system ingests data from a specified directory, creates embeddings using Ollama, stores the embeddings in a FAISS index, and then uses this index to retrieve relevant information when answering questions.
-This allows you to ask questions about your documents and receive answers based on the content within those documents.
+The system ingests PDF study notes, creates embeddings using Ollama, stores them in a FAISS index, and then uses this index to answer your questions about the material.
+This allows for a more interactive and personalized learning experience.

 ## Key Features

-*   **Local LLM:** Leverages Ollama to run a large language model locally, eliminating the need for cloud-based APIs.
+*   **Localized Knowledge:** Runs entirely on your local machine, keeping your study data private and accessible offline.
+*   **Interactive Chat Interface:** Uses Gradio to provide a user-friendly way to ask questions and receive answers.
-*   **PDF Support:**  Extracts text from PDF documents using PyMuPDF.
+*   **PDF Study Material Support:** Extracts text from PDF study notes, making it easy to learn from existing resources.
-*   **FAISS Indexing:**  Uses FAISS for fast and efficient similarity search, enabling quick retrieval of relevant document chunks.
+*   **Efficient Retrieval:** FAISS indexing enables quick retrieval of relevant information from your study materials.
-*   **RAG Implementation:**  Combines retrieval and generation to provide context-aware and informative answers.
-*   **Customizable:** Easily adaptable to different data sources and LLMs.
+*   **Personalized Learning:** By asking questions, you can explore the material in a way that suits your learning style.

 ## Requirements

-Before running this project, you need to have the following installed:
+Before running this project, ensure you have the following installed:

-*   **Python 3.7+**
+*   **Python 3.8+** (Recommended for best compatibility)
 *   **Ollama:** Follow the installation instructions on the [Ollama website](https://ollama.com/).
-Make sure Ollama is running and the desired model is downloaded.
+Make sure Ollama is running and your chosen model (e.g., `deepseek-r1:1.5b`) is downloaded.
+Use `ollama pull deepseek-r1:1.5b` to download the model.
 *   **pip:** Python package installer.

 ## Installation